 In the previous post, I discussed about how you can leverage audience research to drive growth and the importance of conducting an audience research.

-Since we have acquainted ourselves with the concept behind audience research, it is necessary that this post shows you how you too can achieve success by doing audience research.
+Since we have acquainted ourselves with the concept behind audience research, it is necessary that this post shows you how you too can achieve success by leveraging audience research.

 Your leads, audience, prospects, and customers are scattered all around either geographically, demographically or otherwise.